Top 12 All-Time Greatest Catchers

-12. John L. Sullivan: As tough as they come, Sullivan’s style was to a significant degree predicated on taking his adversary’s best punches and wearing him down before landing his own knockout shots, in fights to the finish or matches scheduled for as many as 80 rounds.
+12. John L. Sullivan: As tough as they come, Sullivan’s style was to a significant degree predicated on taking his adversary’s best punches and wearing him down before landing his own knockout shots, in fights to the finish or matches scheduled for as many as eighty rounds.

-11. Bobby Chacon: With a heart as big as California State University where he briefly studied before becoming a professional prizefighter, “The Schoolboy” appeared eager at times to sample his opponent’s power before landing his own, this willingness to battle in the trenches giving fight fans some of the most thrilling action in recent boxing history.
+11. Bobby Chacon: With a heart as big as California State University where he briefly studied before becoming a professional prizefighter, “The Schoolboy” appeared eager at times to sample his opponent’s power before landing his own, his willingness to battle in the trenches giving fight fans some of the most thrilling action in recent boxing history.

 10. Rocky Graziano: “The Rock” knew only one way to fight: coming straight ahead and trading shots with heavy-hitters like Tony Janiro, Charley Fusari, Tony Zale and Ray Robinson, happily taking four or five blows in exchange for just one of his pulverizing right hands.

 9. Arturo Gatti: While “Thunder” actually possessed sound boxing skills, this born warrior always found a good toe-to-toe slugfest impossible to resist.
-Even when he won, Gatti often absorbed a frightful number of flush shots, in the process giving boxing a series of incredibly exciting slugfests including his memorable trilogy with Micky Ward.
+Even when he won, Gatti often absorbed a frightful number of flush shots, in the process giving boxing a series of incredibly exciting slugfests, including his memorable trilogy with Micky Ward.

 8. Gene Fullmer: “The Utah Cyclone’s” principal weapons were his physical strength and extraordinary toughness as he bulled and bullied his opponents around the ring while taking punch after punch in grueling battles with champions such as Sugar Ray Robinson, Joey Giardello, Carmen Basilio and Dick Tiger.